 We have tested this curriculum—and our model—with twelve students so far, during two sessions.

 We are currently building capacity: expanding our board, professionalizing, refining our teaching and curriculum, and of course raising funds for operations.
 If you would like to support our work in training people and finding them dignified work, you can donate online:

 First Course is open to anyone, but people who experience un- and under-employment are especially encouraged to apply.
-We're gearing up to run another class in spring (April or May), but you can sign up here and we'll notify you when you we are accepting applications.
+You can sign up here and we'll notify you when you we are accepting applications for the next cohorts.